Making A Difference in Our County

 4-H Youth Development

-4-H is a youth development program that strives to serve fifth through 12th grade youth in Macon County.
+4-H is a youth development program that strives to serve 5th through 12th grade youth in Macon County.
 Programs offered to youth in the county include in-school club meetings, leadership development, communications trainings, civic engagement and camping opportunities.
-During the 2019 school year, more than 200 youth were enrolled in the Macon County 4-H Program and received programming targeted to their needs and interests.
-Special interest clubs and activities are tailored to Macon County youth development and focus on healthy lifestyles, cooking clubs and recreational activities.
-These programs support the development of young leaders for the community.
-The Macon County 4-H Program strives to grow the number of youths reached in the community and diversify the opportunities available to them.
+During the 2020 school year, 269 youth were enrolled in the Macon County 4-H Program and received programming targeted to their needs and interests.
+Macon County 4-H did in-school Club meetings with 222 5th 8th grade youth.